-Grooms oversees all facets of the Vanderbilt Football operations program, from the day-to-day operations to responsibilities including budget control, team travel, future scheduling, player development/unity council, office organization including staff and personnel coordination and the Gridiron Club.
+Grooms oversees all facets of the Vanderbilt Football operations program, from the day-to-day operations to responsibilities including budget control, team travel, player development/unity council, office organization including staff and personnel coordination and the Gridiron Club.

-Grooms has been active with numerous projects at Vanderbilt.
+Grooms has been active with several additional projects at Vanderbilt.
 He oversaw a complete remodel of the football facilities with the additions of all new graphics in every area of the football complex, developed the player lounge and recruiting display room, helped produce a stadium facelift consisting of graphics and bowl recognitions, assisted Mason to create a player development department and summer internship program that now includes student-athletes from all Vanderbilt sports, introduced several new technologies such as iPad playbooks, Catapult testing and Teamworks communication programs, contributed on a weight room redesign, created the Vanderbilt Alumni Golf Outing held at the end of spring drills, and started the Rising Star Youth Football camp for Nashville area youth.

 Grooms has been an active member of the American Football Coaches Association (AFCA) since 2001.
 He serves on the College Football Playoff National Championship Advisory Group and is currently the 2nd Vice President of AFCA National Committee for Directors of Football Operations.